Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-VDSL – Faster than ADSL, VDSL delivers up to 20Mbps down/2Mbps up.
+- VDSL – Faster than ADSL, VDSL delivers up to 50Mbps down/10Mbps up.

 All connection types are available on an unlimited data plan.
-If you are only a light-average internet user and are happy with ADSL, VDSL or Fibre 100 you can choose a capped 100GB a month plan instead.
+If you are only a light-average internet user and are happy with ADSL, VDSL or Fibre 300 you can choose a capped wireless plan from 60GB to 300GB of data a month instead.

-Trustpower Wireless Broadband is delivered over 4G with estimated speeds of 10Mbps down/1Mbps up.
-Metro customers can have either 60GB or 120GB a month, or if you live in the country you may be able to get the 240GB Rural plan.
+Trustpower Wireless Broadband is delivered over 4G with estimated speeds of 32Mbps down/18Mbps up.
+Metro customers can have either 60GB, 120GB or 300GB a month.
+If you live in the country, you may be able to get the 300GB Rural plan.
 Only capped data wireless plans are available to avoid overloading network towers but you can buy more data each month.

 What are the benefits of using Trustpower for broadband and power?

 When you join Trustpower on an eligible power and broadband bundle you can pick one of the following deals:

 - Your choice of joining reward on a 24-month plan plus a $50 account credit.
 Rewards include a washing machine, laptops, television, fridge and sound system.